The most common security breach with AWS S3 object storage is caused by misconfiguration.

 For starters, S3 is an acronym for simple storage service that is hosted by Amazon Web Services (AWS) offering a reliable way to store your data.
 It allows storing files in buckets that are similar to folders on desktop computers and has an easy way to retrieve the data using its S3 API or browser web console.

-A presigned URL allows sharing a file or group of files temporarily to users with the link or a group of users I specify.
+A presigned URL allows sharing a file temporarily to users with the link or a group of users I specify.
 It also ensures the file is only available for a certain period of time and does not expose any of the other files in the bucket.

 How do presigned URLs work?